Argonne-National-Laboratory/Checkpointing.jl/README.md

 ![CI](https://github.com/Argonne-National-Laboratory/Checkpointing.jl/workflows/Run%20tests/badge.svg?branch=main)

-This package provides checkpointing schemes for adjoint computation using automatic differentiation (AD) of time stepping loops.
+This package provides checkpointing schemes for adjoint computations using automatic differentiation (AD) of time stepping loops.
+Currently, we support the macro `@checkpoint_struct`, which differentiates and checkpoints a struct used in the loop.
+Each loop iteration is differentiated using [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl).
+We rely on [ChainRulesCore.jl](https://github.com/JuliaDiff/ChainRulesCore.jl) to integrate with AD tools applied to the code outside of the loop.

 The schemes are agnostic to the ADTool being used and can be easily interfaced with any Julia AD tool.
 Currently the package provides the following checkpointing schemes:

 1. Revolve/Binomial checkpointing [1]
 2. Periodic checkpointing